 Melbourne is renowned internationally for its music scene so it makes sense that our city is home to the Australian Music Vault.
 Created by Arts Centre Melbourne in collaboration with the music industry, this permanent free exhibition is a celebration of Australian contemporary music – its past, present and future.
 From Kylie Minogue’s couture stage outfits to Nick Cave’s lyric notebooks, relive your memories with interactive and digital experiences, iconic objects and informative public programs.
+They’ve also just added a new display about local hip-hop.
+See costumes, posters, awards, magazines and rare vinyl by artists like Bliss n Eso, Hilltop Hoods and Sampa the Great.
 Free and open daily (except Christmas Day).

 Flinders Lane art-walk

-You could easily spend an entire day just exploring art spaces on Flinders Lane, which are conveniently adjacent to some of the city’s best restaurants, cafes and bars.
+You could easily spend an entire day just exploring art spaces on Flinders Lane, which are conveniently nearby some of the city’s best restaurants, cafes and bars.
 Put your walking shoes on and go on an art adventure.

 fortyfivedownstairs is a subterranean creative hub housed within a 19th century building.
-Offering a theatre venue and two galleries under the artistic direction of Mary Lou Jelbart, its mission is to support independent, experimental and thought-provoking art forms.
-With performances and exhibitions selected on a proposal basis, fortyfivedownstairs provides opportunities for innovative and hybrid productions, and for artists not represented commercially to exhibit in an inner city gallery.
-Always worth a look in to check out this unique venue’s dynamic program.
+Offering a theatre venue and two galleries under the artistic direction of Mary Lou Jelbart, its mission is to support independent, experimental and thought-provoking art forms. fortyfivedownstairs provides opportunities for innovative and hybrid productions, and for artists not represented commercially to exhibit in an inner city gallery.
+Drop by to check out this unique venue’s dynamic program.

 Anna Schwartz Gallery

-Making waves in the art scene since 1986, Anna Schwartz Gallery represents an impressive roster of challenging contemporary artists, both Australian and international.
-Video is a particular interest with artists like Angelica Mesiti and Shaun Gladwell, while Schwartz has also been at the forefront of championing conceptual art.
+Making waves in the art scene since 1986, Anna Schwartz Gallery represents an impressive roster of challenging contemporary artists from Australia and overseas.
+Video is a particular interest, with artists like Angelica Mesiti and Shaun Gladwell, while Schwartz has also been at the forefront of championing conceptual art.
 Step into this high-end space for a glimpse of the latest in artistic practice.

 Gallerists Fran Clark and Suzanne Hampel curate a diverse spectrum of disciplines at ARC ONE.
 See new work from a strong roster of mid-career Australian artists at the top of their game including Pat Brassington, Imants Tillers and Maria Fernanda Cardoso.
 A number of high profile Chinese-Australian artists show here too, including Guo Jian and Guan Wei.